 - Request a College Medical Withdrawal Certificate packet from the Registrar One Stop Center by emailing us or calling (213) 740-8500.
 Registration staff will provide the form as soon as they determine that the student needs to withdraw for medical reasons and that the student purchased Tuition Refund Insurance.

-- Complete the (white and yellow) student portions of the College Medical Withdrawal Certificate forms.
-Mail the completed white form to the Registration department.
-Your physician must mail the completed yellow form to Dewar Insurance, Inc. at the address listed on the form.
-If you received medical treatment for the illness or injury at a USC student health center, please mail the yellow form to the address below so that the physician may fill it out:
+- Complete the student portions of the College Medical Withdrawal Certificate forms.
+Mail the completed Student Information Release form to the Registration department.
+Your physician must mail the completed Student Medical Authorization form to Dewar Insurance, Inc. at the address listed on the form.
+If you received medical treatment for the illness or injury at a USC student health center, please mail the Student Medical Authorization form to the address below so that the physician may fill it out:

 Student Health Center